 But where I begin to think humans are just glorified, hairless primates is that many of us do not have the barest inclination to better ourselves.
 We refuse to do anything but shove empty calories in our mouths while watching hours of low-quality crap on the television or computer.
 Sure, I have my guilty pleasures like a Three Stooges marathon or some bullshit action movie with explosions and ladies clad in tight spandex.
 Where I separate myself from the modern Hoi polloi (rednecks or dregs of society) is that I actively investigate multiple sources of new information, which involves the radical act these days of keeping an open mind.
 Most of all I read everything I can get my hands on, even items that do not support my preconceived notions or beliefs.

 The actor Jim Carrey is not a role model for me.
 While I have enjoyed many of his movies, I understand he holds anti-vaccine views I find incredibly backward and dangerous.
 But when I saw this quote, I realized he stated my thoughts far more succinctly than I have in all my years of blogging.
-The vast majority of people I interact with on a daily basis are little more than automatons when it comes to understanding the world.
+The vast majority of people I interact with are little more than automatons when it comes to understanding the world.
 These individuals perform a single function extremely well but when it comes to the topics of basic history, politics, science, or even elementary geography it would be easier to get blood from a granite stone than an informed opinion from them.
 Their lack of understanding of the world defies description, and yes many subscribe to some of the most outrageous conspiracy theories.

 What I find darkly funny is how there is a movement to promote technical trades with the idea that a college education is not worth the cost.
-I understand the point, but we already have a situation where many people cannot find the United States on the map, recognize a picture of the seating vice president, or answer simple questions on history.
+I understand the point, but we already have a situation where many people cannot find the United States on the map, recognize a picture of the current vice president, or answer simple questions on history.
 I can't imagine how our democracy could even begin to function with a population even more ignorant of civics and history.

 I know it's futile to even write this but if humans want a purpose to life the easiest one to suggest is that we spend at least a little of our time seeking to better ourselves in some way.
 Seeking a deeper understanding of the universe is simply too much to ask for the vast majority of people.
 Their desire to blow off the steam from a frustrating job is understandable, but we should have more respect for ourselves than to continuously wallowing in abject ignorance.
 Then again, I still hold the view that our intelligence is highly overrated.